DoctorBracewell/cambridge/IA/Introduction to Graphics/Introduction to Graphics.md

 **Jittered Super-Sampling** - Divide pixel into `N` sub-pixels and shoot a ray at a random point in each pixel, designed to approximate poisson disc sampling.
 **Adaptive Super-Sampling** - Shoot a few rays, check variance, then decide to continue if dissimilar.

-Super-sampling is only one reason to take multiple samples per pixel.
+Super-sampling is one reason to take multiple samples per pixel.
 Another reason is to apply **distributed ray tracing**.
 This can be achieved either by:
 1. Each ray per pixel is allocated a random value from the relevant distributions.
 2. Each ray spawns multiple rays when it hits an object.